Future Legends

-Future Legends is the debut studio album by North Irish progressive rock band Fruupp.
+Future Legends is the debut studio album by Irish progressive rock band Fruupp.
 Recorded in July 1973 and produced by Denis Taylor, it was released on 5 October in the United Kingdom on the Dawn Records label, a subsidiary of Pye Records for underground and progressive rock music.
 To promote the album, the band undertook a two-month tour which finished on 29 November with a concert in The Whitla Hall, Belfast where they played with the Ulster Youth Orchestra.

 The track "On a Clear Day" written by Stephen Houston featured in the first hundred vinyl pressings of Future Legends but was later withdrawn from the album.
 It resurfaced as a bonus track in the 2009 Esoteric Recordings remastered edition.